pyapp-kit/in-n-out/docs/getting_started.md

 ### Weights and provider priority

-You may register multiple providers for the same type.
-In this case, the store will use the provider with the highest *weight*.
+When you are registering multiple providers for the same type, you can use the `weight` parameter to specify which providers should be tried first.

 ```python
 def give_me_another_thing() -> Thing: